Original Caprese Cake. All the family secrets, explained step by step.

 Original Caprese Cake

-• The caprese cake improves with the passing days (because the flavors blend better) and if stored well covered with aluminum foil, it lasts up to 10 days, maintaining its softness.
+The caprese cake keeps well covered with an aluminum foil at room temperature and lasts up to 8 days, maintaining its softness.

 Original Caprese Cake